Softlandia-Ltd/vision-is-all-you-need/README.md

 # How to run the demo?

 Make sure tou have an account in Hugging Face.
-You need to ask for access to the PaliGemma model here: https://huggingface.co/google/paligemma-3b-mix-448

-Then, make sure you are logged into Hugging Face using `transformers-cli login`.
+Make sure you are logged into Hugging Face using `transformers-cli login`.

 For OpenAI API, you need to have an API key.
 You can get it from here: https://platform.openai.com/account/api-keys

 You can place the keys to the dotenv file: